Disclaimer

 Start with the Daily Dozen

-The daily dozen app by NutritionFacts.org is the best tool I have found for healthy eating and easiest to implement.
-It's really all anyone needs.
-The daily dozen app is backed by the most comprehensive nutritional science.
+The daily dozen app is backed by the most comprehensive analysis on nutritional science.
 This incredible and invaluable tool is completely free and available for both IOS & Android!
-Install it now to see how easy it is to get started on perhaps the healthiest diet ever for the best lifestyle:
+Install it now to see how easy it is to get started on perhaps the healthiest diet ever for your lifestyle:

 Below are screen shots of the Daily Dozen App on an android.
 The first two are of the main screen where you check off the foods you've eaten for the day.